FelixK15/FelixK15.github.io/_posts/2024-07-31-dont-optimize-for-typing.md

 ---
 layout:   post
-title:    "The human typewriter, or why optimizing for writing is short-sighted"
+title:    "The human typewriter, or why optimizing for typing is short-sighted"
 tags:     programming c
 category: Programming
 ---